palaseus/sanctum-scriptoriae/no-limit-soldier.md

 That limits are illusions, and a soldier will always find a way to grow.

-Past the pain, through the struggle, finding Zion and euphoria, The more they try to stop it, the more they awake warrior, Not by choice, but by design, life initiates you into it, A No Limit Soldier born and made from everything they missed.
+Past the pain, through the struggle, finding Zion and euphoria, The more they try to stop it, the more they awake the warrior, Not by choice, but by design, life initiates you into it, A No Limit Soldier born and made from everything they missed.